Duke-LeTran/SQLWrapper/README.md

 Then, test your connection with `db.tables()`.
 This will simply list all the tables in the database.

-At this point, a few things you may use, especially if you're familiar with `pandas` and `sqlalchemy`:
+A few familiar `pandas` and `sqlalchemy`-esque functions available:
 * `db.read_sql('SELECT * FROM tbl_name')`
 * `db.columns('tbl_name')` - returns pandas columns of table
 * `db.select('tbl_name', limit=None)` - selects table with no limit; default is 10